Svalorzen/AI-Toolbox/docs/TutorialMDP.md

   timesteps, and thus should think only for those, or infinite.
 In this last case the agent will keep interacting with the environment forever, and should thus plan accordingly.
 - The last thing we need to define is the **discount**.
-This is a number between 0 and 1, which determines how much rewards obtained in future timesteps affect the agent's decisions.
-A discount of 0 will make the agent greedy, as it will take actions that maximize the reward obtained in the next timestep, and nothing else.
-A discount of 1 will make the agent lazy, as it will delay reward-obtaining actions possibly indefinitely.
+The agent tries to maximize the sum of all rewards obtained over time.
+The discount is a number between 0 and 1, which determines how much rewards obtained in future timesteps affect the agent's decisions, in a geometric progression, so that we try to maximize \f$\sum_{t=0}^{T} \gamma^t r_t\f$.
+A discount of 0 will make the agent greedy as all terms but for the first one become zero.
+The agent will then take actions that maximize the reward obtained in the next timestep, and nothing else.
+A discount of 1 will make the agent lazy, as a reward obtained new will be "worth" the same as a reward obtained in the future, so it will delay reward-obtaining actions possibly indefinitely.

 Armed with our new vocabulary, we can now define an MDP more formally.
 An MDP is a tuple <*S*, *A*, *T*, *R*, *d*>, where: